code-423n4/2021-06-gro/README.md

 Allows the insurance module to calculate current exposure based on the current protocol setup

 #### Allocation.sol (186 sloc)
-Determines protocol stable coin stable coin, strategy allocations and thresholds based on the current protocol setup
+Determines protocol stable coin stable coin, strategy allocations and thresholds based on the current protocol setup.
+Protocol exposure targets are defined in the allocation contract

 #### PnL.sol (220 sloc)
 The Pnl contract holds logic to deal with system profit and loss -It holds a snapshot of latest tvl split between Gvt and Pwrd, and updates this value as deposits/withdrawal, gains/losses etc occur.
 The following action can impact the systems TvL: